Call Us for a Free Consultation

 Finding a Bail / Bond Attorney in Las Vegas

-Criminal defense attorney, James C. Gallo, has successfully argued for release without bail and drastic bail reductions in numerous cases that have resulted in financial savings of ten of thousands of dollars for their client, and their clients' families.
+Las Vegas criminal defense attorney, James C. Gallo, has successfully argued for release without bail and drastic bail reductions in numerous cases that have resulted in financial savings of ten of thousands of dollars for their client, and their clients' families.
 Be sure to talk with an attorney about your case as soon as possible.
 The decisions that you make at the beginning of the case often play a huge role in how the case is ultimately resolved.

 Call today at (702) 385-3131 for a free consultation to discuss your case in Las Vegas, North Las Vegas, Henderson or any surrounding area in Clark County, NV.